Home Credentials Practice FAQ Contact Information Directions Vitae Publications Presentations

 What will my first appointment be like?

 Our first meeting will be for about 90 minutes.
 We will discuss any concerns or problems you have.
 I will obtain relevant background information, provide an assessment of your situation, and explain my approach in plain English.
 At the end of the meeting, I will propose a solution-focused action plan based on your goals and values.
-I want you to have the information you need to help you decide whether I will be a good fit for you.
+I want you to have all the information you need to help you decide whether I will be a good fit for you.
 My goal is to serve as a guide through the next steps in your life journey

 What are fees and financial arrangements?